 - Consider providing the following general information to patients about the timeline for COVID-19 vaccines:

-- The goal is for everyone to be able to easily get a COVID-19 vaccine as soon as large quantities are available.
-However, not everyone will be able to get vaccinated right away.
+- The goal is for everyone to be able to easily get a COVID-19 vaccine and booster for those eligible as soon as possible.

 - Encourage patients to continue taking steps to protect themselves from COVID-19 and let them know how you plan to share updates about vaccine availability.